NexarDeveloper/nexar-users-demo-winforms/README.md

 You need your Altium Live credentials and have to be a member of at least one Altium 365 workspace.

 In addition, you need an application at [nexar.com] with the Design scope.
+If you have not done this already, please [register at nexar.com](https://github.com/NexarDeveloper/nexar-forum/discussions/4).

 Use the application client ID and secret and set environment variables `NEXAR_CLIENT_ID` and `NEXAR_CLIENT_SECRET`.

 ## How to use